Business

 “You can find battery electric vehicles on the streets of Dammam, Jeddah and Riyadh even though many brands don’t sell BEVs officially in Saudi Arabia today,” the spokesperson said, referring to fully electric vehicles with rechargeable batteries and no petrol engine.

 Eventually, the plant will build complete vehicles with a planned peak capacity of 150,000 vehicles a year.
-Saudi Arabia’s first homegrown EV brand, Ceer Motors, was launched late last year by Crown Prince Mohammed bin Salman.
+Saudi Arabia’s first homegrown EV brand, Crown Prince Mohammed bin Salman launched Ceer Motors late last year.

-Backed also by PIF, Ceer will be the first automotive brand to produce EVs in Saudi Arabia, with plans to sell a range of vehicles for consumers both in the country and the Middle East and North Africa region.
-The first units are expected to become available in 2025.
+Backed also by PIF, Ceer will be the first automotive brand to produce EVs in Saudi Arabia.
+With plans to sell a range of vehicles for consumers both in the country and the Middle East and North Africa region.
+The first units will likely become available in 2025.

-With a production target of 170,000 cars a year, Ceer is expected to create up to 30,000 direct and indirect jobs in the region, and directly contribute $8 billion to Saudi Arabia’s GDP by 2034.
+With a production target of 170,000 cars a year, Ceer has the potential to create up to 30,000 direct and indirect jobs in the region, and directly contribute $8 billion to Saudi Arabia’s GDP by 2034.

 The Kingdom’s giga-projects, such as Qiddiya, Roshn and NEOM, have plans to deploy fleets of EVs, produced in time by the Lucid and Ceer factories in King Abdullah Economic City.